2017 International Research Training Program Scholarships (iRTP)

 The Strategic Research Framework 2015 – 2024 is our roadmap by which we deliver World - Leading Research with World - Changing Impact.

 100% of Macquarie University’s Research has been evaluated as being world class or above through the 2015 Excellence in Research for Australia (ERA) ratings.

-For Session 1 2017 commencement Macquarie University is offering International Postgraduate Research Scholarships (IPRS) and International Macquarie Research Excellence Scholarships (iMQRES).
+For Session 1 2017 commencement Macquarie University is offering International Research Training Program (iRTP) and International Macquarie Research Training Program Scholarships (iMQRTP).

 Applications are open to new international applicants and to currently enrolled international MPhil or PhD candidates.